prestodb/tempto/README.md

 Currently we support two table manager types:
  * hive: manages tables in HIVE.
 Is applicable to HDFS backed hive database connection.
  * jdbc: manages tables in standard SQL JDBC based database.
 Tables are populated using "INSERT INTO " statements.

-Current limitation is that only one table manager for each type can be defined.

 * **tests**